SLaGrave/nanogenmo20/README.md

 # Whimsical Forest Field Guide
-For NaNoGenMo 2020, I plan on writing code to generate a field guide to help you survive a magical, whimsical forest.
+For [NaNoGenMo 2020](https://github.com/NaNoGenMo/2020), I plan on writing code to generate a field guide to help you survive a magical, whimsical forest.

+---

+The current data was pulled from [this Project Gutenberg entry](https://www.gutenberg.org/ebooks/49513).
+It has been split up by me.

 ---